Why does my hair feel sticky after washing

 But sometimes just shampooing won’t get rid of all of this buildup easily.
 In fact, some of these conditioners and serums contain silicones.

-Now silicones are not exactly harmful or toxic to hair.
-In fact, ingredients like dimethicone, amodimethicone, dimethiconol, etc. coat the hair strands making them appear glossy and reducing frizz.
+Also, ingredients like dimethicone, amodimethicone, dimethiconol, etc. coat the hair strands making them appear glossy and reducing frizz.

 However, these do not get washed off easily and hence the sticky, waxy feeling after you wash your hair!